lakka-switch/documentation/faq.md

 **Yes.** Lakka **will** desynchronize your battery and your internal clock.
 Lakka **will** cause screen burn-ins if you let it on the menu for too long.

 &nbsp;
+> **Will it brick my Switch ?
+Will it replace my system ?**

+***

+**No.** Lakka boots from the SD card, it never touches the NAND of the console.
+It's a "dual boot", if you prefer.
+However, using Lakka does have side effects, listed in the above question.

+&nbsp;
 > **What currently works ?
 What doesn't ?**

 ***